 Associations between maternal obesity and offspring obesity and metabolic disease

-There is a significant increase obesity in the United States with a
+There is a significant increase in obesity in the United States with a

-prevalence of over 39.8% and 18.5%, (Hales et al., 2015; Flegal et al., 2016).
+prevalence of over 39.8% and 18.5%, in adults and children (Hales et al., 2015; Flegal et al., 2016).
 Of concern, pre-pregnancy obesity has been increasing in tandem (Branum et al., 2014).
-Maternal obesity has a long-term effect on the health of the mother (Sebire et al., 2001) and the offspring (O’Reilly & Reynolds, 2013). of obese mothers are at a higher risk of developing insulin resistance (Samuelsson et al., 2008; Mingrone et al., 2008), which increases their risk of developing diabetes (Catalano et al., 2009).
+Maternal obesity has a long-term effect on the health of the mother (Sebire et al., 2001) and the offspring (O’Reilly & Reynolds, 2013).
+Children of obese mothers are at a higher risk of developing insulin resistance (Samuelsson et al., 2008; Mingrone et al., 2008), which increases their risk of developing diabetes (Catalano et al., 2009).
 Fetuses of obese mothers have a significantly higher HOMA-IR index compared to fetuses of lean mothers indicating that offspring insulin resistance can develop during gestation (Catalano et al., 2009).

-The placenta is the rate-limiting step for fetal nutrient acquisition (Brett et al., 2014), and hence, fully understanding the placental nutrient transport will help develop future treatments that limit the effects of maternal obesity on the offspring. the hypothesis that maternal obesity influences the offspring health through altering the maternofetal interface and placental transport capacity (Díaz et al., 2014).
-The placenta is highly regulated to ensure adequate growth of the fetus in normal pregnancies (Gude et al., 2004), but in obesity, placental transport capacity is .
+The placenta is the rate-limiting step for fetal nutrient acquisition (Brett et al., 2014), and hence, fully understanding the placental nutrient transport will help develop future treatments that limit the effects of maternal obesity on the offspring.
+In this article we will examine the hypothesis that maternal obesity influences the offspring health through altering the maternofetal interface and placental transport capacity (Díaz et al., 2014).
+The placenta is highly regulated to ensure adequate growth of the fetus in normal pregnancies (Gude et al., 2004), but in obesity, placental transport capacity is altered.
 We will focus on the role of the placenta in modulating offspring outcomes, recent findings on placental micro- and macronutrient transport, and the underlying mechanisms and metabolic pathways that result in the impaired placental function.
-This review will also help bridge the gap in knowledge between potential mechanisms that alter the placental nutrient transport and the offspring risk of disease.

 Defining the Placenta